We may earn a commission if you make a purchase through the links on our website.

 2. ManageEngine OpUtils – FREE TRIAL

 ManageEngine OpUtils is a combination of an IP address manager, a switch port mapper, and network utilities.
-The word “port” in IT has two meanings – one is a hole on a switch that network cable plugs into and the other is an addressing system in the Transmission Control Protocol, which assigns a code number to each of the listeners that can be running on a computer, waiting for data coming in from the network.
+“Port” in IT has two meanings – one is a socket on a switch that network cable plugs into and the other is an addressing system in the Transmission Control Protocol, which assigns a code number to each of the listeners that can be running on a computer, waiting for data coming in from the network.
 OpUtils operates with both of these two types of ports.

 Key Features: